Samm1d/fxportal/README.md

 6. **Write a Hardhat Script to Batch Mint All NFTs:**
    - Use Hardhat to write a script that batch mints all the NFTs.
 The ERC721A standard is recommended for optimal batch minting.

-7. **Write a Hardhat Script to Batch Transfer All NFTs from Ethereum to Polygon Mumbai Using the FxPortal Bridge:**
+7. **Write a Hardhat Script to Batch Transfer All NFTs from Ethereum to Polygon amoy Using the FxPortal Bridge:**
-   - Create a Hardhat script to facilitate the batch transfer of all NFTs from the Ethereum network to the Polygon Mumbai network using the FxPortal Bridge.
+   - Create a Hardhat script to facilitate the batch transfer of all NFTs from the Ethereum network to the Polygon amoy network using the FxPortal Bridge.

 8. **Approve the NFTs to be Transferred:**
    - Ensure that the NFTs are approved for transfer to the bridge contract.